oguzharunb/oglib/README.md

 # Custom C Library Implementation

-This repository contains implementations of various C standard library functions (prefixed with `og_`), along with scripts and a Makefile to compile and test them against their standard counterparts.
+This repository contains implementations of various C standard library functions including `write` and `read`(prefixed with `og_`), along with scripts and a Makefile to compile and test them against their standard counterparts.

 ## Files and Structure